BaiyangZhang/BaiyangZhang.github.io/_posts/2024-10-16-Tsallis-Statistics-in-Logistic-Regression.md

 \sigma(z) = \frac{1}{1+e^{ -z }},
 $$

-we generalized it to $q$-sigmoid function by
+we generalized it to $q$-sigmoid function:

 $$
 \boxed{